 Whether you’re in a B2B or B2C sector, your employees are responsible for customer satisfaction.
 One key sign that your training is ineffective is decreased customer satisfaction.
 That will ultimately lead to customers looking to your competitors to fill their needs, which negatively impacts market share, profitability, brand recognition/value, and so much more.

 Ineffective training leaves employees feeling dissatisfied and disengaged.
 That drives poor customer service – dissatisfied employees simply don’t deliver the best possible experience for your customers.
 Every negative experience reflects on your brand, as well.
 Today’s customers, both B2B and B2C, are increasingly intolerant of negative experiences at any touch point.
 With the increasingly competitive market, they will seek out another company almost immediately.
 You owe it to your organization and team to reduce the incidence of ineffective training.

 Quality Plummets Overall

 Quality is a critical success metric for virtually all business processes.
-You look at quality in production, in customer service, in employee performance, and more.
+You look at quality in production, customer service, employee performance, and more.
 If your training is effective, you can expect quality to be high across the board.
-However, if you have noticed that your quality seems to be stagnating rather than improving, or that it’s declining overall, your training programs may be ineffective.
+However, if you have noticed that your quality seems to be stagnating rather than improving or that it’s declining overall, your training programs may be ineffective.